Christian Walker Preview, Player Props: Diamondbacks vs. Mets

-Christian Walker, with a slugging percentage of .389 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks against the New York Mets, with Jose Quintana on the hill, September 11 at 7:10 PM ET.
+The Arizona Diamondbacks, including Christian Walker (.211 on-base percentage in past 10 games, 127 points below season-long percentage), take on starter Jose Butto and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cubs.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Christian Walker Game Info & Props vs. the Mets